Menu

 Visit the New CISO of the Year Website for More Information and Pictures

-Download the 2024 CISO Program Overview and Nomination Form (pdf)
+Click Here for the Program Overview and Nomination Form

-The Chicago CISO of the Year Committee and the Chicago Chapters of AITP, ChicagoFIRST, InfraGard, ISSA, ISACA, PAABC, WiCyS and SIM invite you to submit exceptional cybersecurity leaders for the 2024 Chicago Area CISO of the Year Award.
+The Chicago CISO of the Year Committee and the Chicago Chapters of AITP, ChicagoFIRST, InfraGard, ISSA, ISACA, CSA, PAABC, WiCyS and SIM invite you to submit exceptional cybersecurity leaders for the 2026 Chicago Area CISO of the Year Award.

 BACKGROUND

 The current business climate has seen an unprecedented number of cybersecurity related headlines.
-Cybercriminals and Nation State actors continue to probe organizations defenses with the intent to disrupt operations, exfiltrate sensitive information, and monetize attacks.
+Hackers to Nation State actors have been shown to be constantly probing Organizations defenses with the intent to break in, disrupt operations, monetize information, and steal intellectual property.
 Between these threats and the increasing regulatory climate, never has the Chief Information Security Officer (CISO) been asked to navigate more difficult terrain.

-Originally patterned after the Chief Information Officer (CIO) of the Year Award sponsored by the Association of Information Technology Professionals (AITP Chicago), SIM-Chicago and the Executives' Club of Chicago, this program seeks to recognize outstanding CISOs for the contributions they make to their organizations, the Information Security profession and the local community.
-The award process is overseen by the Chicago CISO of the Year Program Committee, a not-for-profit volunteer organization supported by AITP Chicago and operated by local area information security leader.
+Originally patterned after the Chief Information Officer (CIO) of the Year Award sponsored by the Association of Information Technology Professionals (AITP Chicago), SIM-Chicago and the Executive Club of Chicago, this program seeks to recognize outstanding CISOs for the contributions they make to their organizations, the Information Security profession and the local community.
+The award process is overseen by the Chicago CISO of the Year Program, which is a not-for-profit affiliated with AITP Chicago and managed by local area security leader volunteers.

 AWARDS OVERVIEW:

-We are in the eleventh year of operation, and our third year of offering two awards: the “ENTERPRISE” award for CISO’s from organizations with more than $4B USD in revenue and the “MID-CAP” award for those from organizations with less than $4B in revenue.
+Starting in 2022 two different awards will be presented – “ENTERPRISE” for CISOs from organizations with more than $4B USD in revenue and “MID-CAP” for those from organizations with less than $4B in revenue.
 If a CISO does not have company-wide responsibilities, the combined revenue of the business units under their remit will be used to determine the award for which they’ll be considered.

 PROCESS SUMMARY: